Rhodospirillum rubrum

-Rhodospirillum rubrum (R. rubrum) is a Gram-negative, pink-coloured bacterium, with a size of 800 to 1000 nanometers.
-It is a facultative anaerobe, thus capable of using oxygen for aerobic respiration under aerobic conditions, or an alternative terminal electron acceptor for anaerobic respiration under anaerobic conditions.
+Rhodospirillum rubrum (R. rubrum) is a Gram-negative, pink-coloured bacterium, with a size of 0.8-1 μm.
+It is a facultative anaerobe with a large set of possible metabolisms depending on the conditions of its environment.
+It's capable of using oxygen for aerobic respiration under aerobic conditions, or an alternative terminal electron acceptor for anaerobic respiration under anaerobic conditions.
 Alternative terminal electron acceptors for R. rubrum include dimethyl sulfoxide or trimethylamine oxide.